 Art and Vintage Champagnes It can be difficult to express the experience of drinking a particular wine.
 We try with language using words that people can relate to with regards to aromas, flavors and texture.
 But I was thrilled to talk to Alice Paillard about their Art series for their Vintage Champagnes.
 Once they have tasted the Vintage Champagnes, once ready to access, they work with an artist to design the label to help express the main character of the wine.

--2006 Vintage Voluptous: Swedish artist Jockum Nordström created a collage/painting for this wine under the title Voluptous, a theme the Paillard family decided on because of the wine’s generous and round character.
+-2006 Blanc de Blancs: Swedish artist Jockum Nordström created a collage/painting for this wine under the title Voluptuous, a theme the Paillard family decided on because of the wine’s generous and round character.
 Smooth and silky in the mouth with flavors of peach pastries and marzipan, with a long, flavorful finish.

--2008 Vintage Energy: Korean artist Bang Hai Ja designed this powerful label using the theme Energy.
+-2008 Assemblage: Korean artist Bang Hai Ja designed this powerful label using the theme Energy.
 This vintage is completely different from the 2006 with its intense vitality, a dominance of chalky minerality notes and incredible precision.

 -2003 N.P.U: N.P.U. stands for “Nec Plus Ultra” and represents the most exceptional vintages.
 2003 is only the 5th vintage to be released on the market that has been given the prestigious title of N.P.U., as well as 1990, 1995, 1996 and 1999.
 The 2003 first seemed like an odd vintage with shockingly high temperatures in France during the summer, and so it remains a unique vintage in Champagne that many disagree on with regards to quality.
 But this 2003 N.P.U. had delicious flavors of honeysuckle, roasted hazelnuts and a rich, creamy texture, yet still had great tension and energy; zesty acidity and an underlying note of minerality came across on the superb, refined finish.